JOINT NOTICE OF PRIVACY PRACTICES

 Other Uses and Disclosures of Health Information

-The following categories describe different ways we use and disclose health care information without your authorization.
+The following categories describe the different ways we use and disclose health care information without your authorization.
 We may use and disclose health information about you:

 - For public health and safety.